 - Career points: 2917.5

-Max Verstappen, son of veteran Formula 1 driver Jos, spent just one year in car racing before making his F1 debut.
-While he got to grips with the single-seaters in the Florida Winter Series, his junior career is most recognized for his 2014 European Formula 3 campaign when he finished third in the championship behind Tom Blomqvist and title-winner Esteban Ocon.
+Son of an old Formula 1 driver, Jos, Max Verstappen had spent only one year in the car racing industry before joining the F1 scene.
+Although he was familiarizing with the single-seaters in the Florida Winter Series, his junior career is most known in his 2014 European Formula 3 season when he came in third in the championship behind Tom Blomqvist and champion Esteban Ocon.

 Getting the call up to the senior Red Bull squad five races into the 2016 season, replacing the ailing Daniil Kvyat, Verstappen scored his maiden win instantly at the Spanish GP, boosted by Mercedes team-mates Nico Rosberg and Lewis Hamilton crashing out together on the first lap.